maarselo/2.3-DataStructure-MongoDB/README.md

 Relations modeled:
 - One client → many orders.
 - One store → many orders.
 - One employee → one store.
+- One order → many products.
 - Orders can be assigned to delivery employees with delivery date/time.

-#### Queries to design for:
-- Count how many drinks were sold in a given city.
-- Count how many orders were managed by a specific employee.

 ---